 b.
 Increasing the proof of liquid assets to RM 600,000 / RM 1 million (exact amount still unclear)

 c.
-Requirement of fixed assets to increase to RM 500,000 for persons below the age of 60
+A requirement of fixed assets to increase to RM 500,000 for persons below the age of 60

 Keep in mind that the government page has not made any drastic changes so far.

-I advise you to keep a closer look on the MM2H regulations during the coming period, to avoid any unpleasant surprises.
+I advise you to keep a closer look at the MM2H regulations during the coming period, to avoid any unpleasant surprises.

 4. Dubai (UAE)

 Dubai is a prime destination for overseas workers, in fact, 85% of the population are foreigners.
-This small state also offers favorable visas to foreign investors.
+The city also offers favorable visas to foreign investors.

 Dubai’s Property Investor Visa

-The Dubai Investor Visa is, as you can hear by its name, only applicable for real estate investments.
+The Dubai Investor Visa is, as you can hear by its name, only applicable to real estate investments.